jquery/learn.jquery.com/page/javascript-101/loops.md

 You may also want to continue the loop without executing more of the loop's body.
 This is done using the `continue` statement.

 ```
-// Skipping to the next iteration of a loop
+// Skipping to the next iteration of a loop.
 for ( var i = 0; i < 10; i++ ) {
 	if ( something ) {
 		continue;
 	}

 	// The following statement will only be executed
-	// if the conditional 'something' has not been met
+	// if the conditional "something" has not been met
 	console.log( "I have been reached" );

 }